CartoDB/documentation/app/content/angular/getting-started.md

 ### Charts

-We are going to finish this guide adding a chart to our application.
-This is another functionality that we usually see in location intelligence apps that allows users to better analyze the information displayed in the map.
+We are going to finish this guide by adding a chart to our application.
+This is another functionality that we usually see in Location Intelligence applications that allows users to better analyze the information displayed in the map.

 In the example we have created a component that shows a bar chart with the number of the stores layer features by store type in the current viewport.
 To implement the chart we are using the [Apache ECharts](https://echarts.apache.org/en/index.html) library.